A3M4/YouTube-Report/README.md

 ### 1. Install Python 3+

-If you don't already have Python 3+ installed, download it from https://www.python.org/downloads/.
+If you don't already have Python 3+ installed on your computer, download it from https://www.python.org/downloads/.

 ### 2. Get Your YouTube Data